-Note: Positive sustainability includes likely and moderately likely ratings; negative the unlikely and moderately unlikely ones.
-Green-highlighted text indicates improved rating postcompletion, red means the rating has worsened.
+Note: Positive ratings of sustainability are likely and moderately likely; negative ratings are unlikely and moderately unlikely.
+Green text indicates improved rating postcompletion, bold means the rating has worsened.

-58. Both context- and project-related factors were at play in the two cases where sustainability worsened.
-The field-verified Protected Areas Management and Sustainable Use (GED ID 1830) project in Uganda had a lower sustainability rating at postcompletion; this was attributable to a series of contextual factors including the government prioritizing infrastructure and economic development over conservation of protected areas, political interference, and the limited allocation of funds to the environment sector at both the national and district levels.
-The SIP: Participatory Environmental Protection and Poverty Reduction in the Oases of Mauritania (GEF ID 3379) project showed lower sustainability attributable to the high costs and inappropriateness of the approaches and technologies introduced.
-The project aimed at improving the livelihoods of oases residents, farmers, and herders by (1) significantly reducing land degradation and enhancing land and water productivity through targeted on-theground investments, and (2) promoting environmentally friendly income-generating activities and energy-saving options.
+Both context- and project-related factors were at play in the two cases where sustainability worsened.
+The field-verified Protected Areas Management and Sustainable Use (GED ID 1830) project in Uganda had a lower sustainability rating at post-completion; this was attributable to a series of contextual factors, including the government prioritizing infrastructure and economic development over conservation of protected areas, political interference, and the limited allocation of funds to the environment sector at both the national and district levels.
+The Strategic Investment Program (SIP) Participatory Environmental Protection and Poverty Reduction in the Oases of Mauritania (GEF ID 3379) project showed lower sustainability attributable to the high costs and inappropriateness of the approaches and technologies introduced.
+The project aimed at improving the livelihoods of oasis residents, farmers, and herders by (1) significantly reducing land degradation and enhancing land and water productivity through targeted on-the-ground investments, and (2) promoting environmentally friendlyincome-generatingactivities and energy-saving options.
 The water-lifting and irrigation systems introduced by the projects, including drip irrigation and motorized pumping systems, have not survived because they were either too complex, too costly to operate, or both.

-3.3 Factors influencing Outcome Sustainability
+3.3 Factors influencing outcome sustainability

-59. This section looks at the factors that contribute or hinder outcome sustainability.
+This section looks at the factors that contribute or hinder outcome sustainability.
 The discussion starts from an analysis of available terminal evaluations with ratings on four dimensions-financial, institutional, sociopolitical, and environmental-affecting the likelihood of project outcome sustainability.
 It then explores in depth a wider array of factors, using evidence from previous IEO analyses, from the 67 terminal evaluations in the sustainability cohort, and from the country case studies.

-60. Fifty-two percent of the terminal evaluations from the APR 2019 cohort of projects completed between 2007 and 2014 (n = 371) have ratings.
+Fifty-two percent of the terminal evaluations from the APR 2019 cohort of projects completed between 2007 and 2014 (n=371) have ratings.
 A subset of 29 percent of these is of projects completed in Africa, 12 percent of which is of projects in the biomes.
-These three cohorts can be compared to identify if any of the four dimensions are more promiment in influencing outcome sustainability.
+These three cohorts can be compared to identify whether any of the four dimensions are more prominent in influencing outcome sustainability.

-61. Financial sustainability is an issue in Sub-Saharan Africa overall and is particularly acute in the biomes.
+Financial sustainability is an issue in Sub-Saharan Africa overall and is particularly acute in the biomes.
 Across the GEF portfolio, for those projects for which these ratings are available, more than 80 percent of projects were rated as having outcomes that were likely to be sustained in terms of their sociopolitical, institutional, and environmental dimensions; however, only 72 percent were so rated with regard to financial sustainability.
-The same trend is observed when looking at the Africa and biomes subsets of this cohort; in fact, their financial sustainability ratings are even lower (Figure 14).
+The same trend is observed in the Africa and biomes subsets of this cohort; in fact, their financial sustainability ratings are even lower (figure 3.5).
 In fact, financial sustainability differs most across all three cohorts.
-Statistical testing for proportionality conducted on these results indicates that these four dimensions differ in proportionality across the cohorts by varying degrees: financial (p-value = 0.001027), political (p-value = 0.1451), environmental (p-value = 0.2274), institutional (p-value = 0.9791).
-Limited or lack of postproject financing has also emerged as a context-related hindering factor in five out of the six country case studies, the exception being Nigeria (annex 3).
+Statistical testing for proportionality conducted on these results indicates that these four dimensions differ in proportionality across the cohorts by varying degrees: financial (p = 0.001027), political (p = 0.1451), environmental (p = 0.2274), and institutional (p = 0.9791).
+Limited or lack of postproject financing has also emerged as a context-related hindering factor in five out of the six country case studies, the exception being Nigeria (annex C).

-62. On the positive side, likelihood of institutional sustainability emerged as the most prominent dimension, rated above 80 percent both for Africa and the biomes, and comparable to the overall GEF cohort.
-These positive ratings suggest that the investments made by the GEF in building new and/or supporting existing institutional structures and capacities in the biomes are paying off.
+On the positive side, likelihood of institutional sustainability emerged as the most prominent dimension, rated above 80 percent both for Africa and the biomes, and comparable to the overall GEF cohort.
+These positive ratings suggest that the investments made by the GEF in building new and/ or supporting existing institutional structures and capacities in the biomes are paying off.